benjaminkamya/DockAssist/README.md

 ## Origin

-DockAssist was inspired by my undergraduate dissertation
+DockAssist was inspired by my undergraduate dissertation:

-The project began as an attempt to streamline ligand pre screening before molecular docking by automating descriptor calculation and providing rapid physicochemical assessment.

-Rather than predicting binding affinity, DockAssist focuses on providing a rapid summary of molecular properties commonly examined during ligand selection.
-It is intended as a practical utility for computational drug discovery and structural biology workflows.
+**Docking Reproducibility: Vina, Smina and GOLD Compared**

+While investigating the reproducibility of molecular docking workflows, I found myself repeatedly performing the same ligand preparation and pre screening tasks before docking.
+DockAssist was created to streamline that part of the workflow by providing rapid physicochemical assessment of ligands before molecular docking.

+Although DockAssist does not perform docking itself, it reflects the practical lessons learned throughout that project and continues to evolve alongside my studies in computational drug discovery.

+📄 **Dissertation:**
 ---

 ## Project Status